MIG Welding Gas Cost Guide: How to Calculate and Save on Shielding Gas

 How long does a MIG welding gas tank last?

 Use the math: Time (hours) ≈ Cylinder Capacity (scf) ÷ Flow (CFH).
-Example: an 80 scf cylinder at 20 CFH gives about 4 hours of continuous arc time.
-Real shop time will be longer because you’re not welding continuously.
+For example, an 80 scf cylinder at 20 CFH gives about 4 hours of continuous arc time.
+Real shop time will be longer because you’re not welding nonstop.

 Can I use the same gas for all MIG projects?